top of page

 1. The Unsinkable Molly Brown

-Though Gemini 5 was the first crew to wear embroidered space patches on their spacesuits, the astronauts of Gemini 3 and Gemini 4 designed their own insignias.
+Though Gemini 5 was the first crew to wear embroidered space patches on their spacesuits, the astronauts of Gemini 3 and Gemini 4 designed their own insignia.
 Grissom and Young carried silver medallions with artwork of a Gemini capsule in the ocean.
 The inclusion of the crew's first and last names and middle initials is unique to Gemini 3's and Gemini 4's medallions.
+Young had physical patches produced for himself sometime post-flight and wore it on flight suits throughout his career.

 Flown Gemini 3 silver medallion